mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 I could not figure out what was different about this, or how I would have provided the public key that the error message asked for, but having to use yet _another_ tool to do the verification was not ideal.

-I finally got a helpful answer from the sigstore discussion forum, I was missing a `--new-bundle-format` flag.
+I finally got a helpful answer from the Sigstore discussion forum, I was missing a `--new-bundle-format` flag.
 That is, this worked:

 ```bash
 $ cosign verify-blob Python-3.14.0a1.tgz --bundle Python-3.14.0a1.tgz.sigstore --cert-identity hugo@python.org --cert-oidc-issuer https://github.com/login/oauth --new-bundle-format